 Some Basic Definitions

 Gun Violence describes the results of all incidents of death or injury or threat with firearms without pejorative judgment within the definition.
 Violence is defined without intent or consequence as a consideration.
-To that end a shooting of a victim by a perpetrator is considered gun violence as is a defensive use or an officer involved shooting.
+To that end a shooting of a victim by a subject/suspect is considered gun violence as is a defensive use or an officer involved shooting.
 The act itself, no matter the reason is violent in nature.

 |Summary Ledger||An ongoing counter of incident reports in selected categories beginning January 1, 2015.
 Sourcing is found linked to each incident in the database.
 No number exists without a verifiable source.|